Betty White

 White's biggest roles include Sue Ann Nivens on the CBS sitcom The Mary Tyler Moore Show (1973–1977), Rose Nylund on the NBC sitcom The Golden Girls (1985–1992), and Elka Ostrovsky on the TV Land sitcom Hot in Cleveland (2010–2015).
 She had a late career resurgence when she starred in the romantic comedy film The Proposal (2009) and hosted Saturday Night Live the following year, garnering her a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
 The 2018 documentary Betty White: First Lady of Television detailed her life and career.

 For her lengthy work in radio, television, and film, White twice earned the Guinness World Record for the longest TV career by a female entertainer in both 2014 and 2018.
-She received various awards and nominations, including five Primetime Emmy Awards, two Daytime Emmy Awards, and a Regional Emmy Award, as well as three American Comedy Awards, three Screen Actors Guild Awards, and a Grammy Award.
-She has a star on the Hollywood Walk of Fame, and was a 1995 Television Hall of Fame inductee.
+She received various awards and nominations, including seven Emmy Awards, three Screen Actors Guild Awards, and a Grammy Award.
+She received a star on the Hollywood Walk of Fame and was inducted into the Television Hall of Fame in 1995.